dhawalhost/nqjson/EXAMPLES.md

 }
 ```

-These examples demonstrate the versatility and power of njson for various JSON manipulation tasks.
+These examples demonstrate the versatility and power of nqjson for various JSON manipulation tasks.
 The library's performance optimizations and type-safe operations make it suitable for both simple scripts and high-performance applications.